-Drug-benefit managers can help pharmacists ensure patient complianceDecember 14th, 2012 in Health /
+Drug-benefit managers can help pharmacists ensure patient complianceDecember 14, 2012 in Medicine & Health / Health

 (Medical Xpress)—Patients who fail to follow their prescribed treatments cost the U.S. health care system an estimated $100 billion annually.
 But community pharmacists and insurance benefit managers, working together, can help patients comply with vital pharmaceutical therapies, according to a study at the University of Illinois at Chicago College of Pharmacy.

 "Medications are essential in treating diseases, preventing hospitalizations, and improving quality of life, but patients often under-utilize them," says Daniel Touchette, assistant professor of pharmacy practice at UIC and lead researcher on the study.
 The cost, number of medications, length and complexity of treatment regimens—and difficulty remembering—are just some of the factors that contribute to patients' "non-adherence," or taking their drugs improperly, he said.